My shopping cart

 Topdressing is pretty back-breaking work.
 Be sure to enlist the help of friends and family so the process goes faster.
 Alternatively, you can find a company in your area that provides this service.

 Core aeration and verticutting are methods for opening up the canopy and removing thatch.
-I typically aerate in late March or whenever the grass starts coming out of dormancy.
+We typically aerate in late March or whenever the grass starts coming out of dormancy.
 Core aeration punches 4 – 6 inch deep holes into the turf and removes plugs of soil.
 This allows fresh air and moisture to enter the soil which improves water and fertilizer uptake.
 It also strengthens grass roots.
 You can rent a core aerator or pay a service to come do it for you.

 Verticutting thins out the turf by removing built-up thatch.
 It also promotes new growth since the grass is being sliced into 2 – 3 inch long sections.
 Each of these sections begins new growth of its own.
 The result is a much thicker and healthier turf in the weeks following the process.
-I recommend doing both aeration and verticutting at least once per season.
-To speed up recovery, I apply fertilizer after the procedure.
+We recommend doing both aeration and verticutting at least once per season.
+To speed up recovery, apply fertilizer after the procedure.

 Depending on your lawn size, expect to pay $60 – $90 for core aeration and $100 – $150 for verticutting.